 In cases of benzodiazepine addiction and abuse, many people experience paradoxical effects, in which they have increased energy and lowered inhibitions.
 Although rare (less than 1%), this can result in self-harm and suicidal thoughts and behaviors.

 Benzodiazepine Detox Resources

 Whether benzodiazepine addiction or long-term medical use, cessation or drastic reduction of the use of these drugs requires medical consultation and a personalized benzodiazepine detox.
 The process of benzodiazepine detox is not a short one, and it can be very severe, even life-threatening.

 Additionally, depending on the individual, and the nature of benzodiazepine use, it may be necessary to enter into a detox facility as a part of a drug rehabilitation program.
 It is important to ensure a safe and stable benzodiazepine detox, and have a plan in place before beginning the process, as the nature of withdrawal symptoms varies, and can be unpredictable depending on the individual circumstance.

 If you or a loved one are dependent on benzodiazepines and ready to begin a benzodiazepine detox, please contact us to speak with a certified counselor about your situation.
 We will talk with you about the nature and length of benzodiazepine use, and work with you to determine the most effective form of detox to maintain safety and sustained sobriety from benzodiazepines after the completion of detox.

 In most cases of benzodiazepine detox, an alternative form of treatment may be necessary to manage symptoms of anxiety and insomnia.
-There are some holistic medications and nutritional and exercise regimens that have proven to be very effective for individuals who seek relief from the symptoms for which benzodiazepines are most often prescribed.
+There are some exercise regimens that have proven to be very effective for individuals who seek relief from the symptoms for which benzodiazepines are most often prescribed.